ustclug-dev/brotli-dec-wasm/README.md

 The code is quite simple, which is just a wrapper of [`brotli-decompressor`](https://crates.io/crates/brotli-decompressor) crate (other than [`brotli`](https://crates.io/crates/brotli) crate, though `brotli` depends on `brotli-decompressor`)

-Build configuration such as `opt-level = "s"` and no `lto`, are fine-tuned with manual tests, to make the bundle as small as possible
+Build configuration such as `opt-level = "s"`, are fine-tuned with manual tests, to make the bundle as small as possible

 ## Maintenance